Scientific-Computing-Lab/ChangeChip/README.md

 # CD-PCB
 As part of this work, a small dataset of 20 pairs of PCBs images was created, with annotated changes between them.
 This dataset is proposed for evaluation of change detection algorithms in the PCB Inspection field.
 The dataset is available [here](https://drive.google.com/file/d/1b1GFuKS88nKaH-Nfx2XmlhwulUxMwwBA/view?usp=sharing).

+---

+#### Example of pairs from CD-PCB, the ground truth changes and *ChangeChip* results according to the parameters described in the Results section in the paper.
+#### The red circles are for easy identification by the reader.

 <img align="center" src="cd_pcb_results_a.jpg">
 <img align="center" src="cd_pcb_results_b.jpg">